ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### DynamoDB
 DynamoDB is a serverless solution (i.e., we do not need to instantiate a database) for low-latency NoSQL databases (i.e., databases that store unstructured data that is not relational).
 You skip straight into creating a table without the need to instantiate a database.

-### DynamoDB Accelerator (DAX)
+### DynamoDB Global Tables
-A fully managed service that caches common requests (like ElastiCache but especially made to integrate with DynamoDB).

-DynamoDB tables can be turned into Global Tables to allow synced read/writes in multiple regions.
+DynamoDB tables can be turned into Global Tables to allow <10 ms latency read/writes in multiple regions.
 This is called active-active replication because we can actively read/write in one region and it will be actively replicated in another region.

 Active/Passive meaning:
 - Active: allows read/writes.
 - Passive: Only allows reads.

+### DynamoDB Accelerator (DAX)
+A fully managed service that caches common requests (like ElastiCache but especially made to integrate with DynamoDB).

 ### DocumentDB
 In the same way that Aurora is a proprietary version of PostgreSQL/MySQL, DocumentDB is a proprietary version of mongoDB which is used to store JSON data.
 DocumentDB is like Aurora for No-SQL.